ohitz/phpaspsms/README.md

 =========

-The SMS class provides a simple way to create a Web-based SMS gateway using the aspsms.com SMS service.
+The SMS class provides a simple way to create a Web-based SMS gateway using the [aspsms.com](www.aspsms.com) SMS service.

-This is quite old code, but I still use it from time to time so this is published here.
+Disclaimer: This is quite old code, so it may not be using all the latest PHP functionality.

-# Usage
+## Usage

 In order to use the SMS class, you need to have an account at aspsms.com.
 You also need to make sure that your web server is able to access xml1.aspsms.com